The Latest | Arrests top 2,000 as protests against Israel-Hamas war roil college campuses

 At least 1,945 people have been arrested since the protests began at Columbia University in New York on April 18.

-They include a college professor from Illinois who said he suffered multiple broken ribs and a broken hand Saturday during a demonstration supporting Palestinians at Washington University in St. Louis, Missouri.
+They include a college professor from Illinois who said he suffered nine broken ribs and a broken hand Saturday during a demonstration supporting Palestinians at Washington University in St. Louis, Missouri.

 Bystander video shows the arrest of Steve Tamari, a history professor at Southern Illinois University Edwardsville.
 He seemed to be moving in to take video or pictures of protesters being detained when multiple officers roughly took him down.
 The video also shows Tamari handcuffed with his arms behind him as officers dragged his limp body toward a van, then dropped him on the ground, face down.